libAtoms/dap/README.md

     - a simple native ASCII format
     - CHGCAR using `VaspChargeDensity` from `ase.calculators.vasp `
     - WAVECAR using `Wavecar` from `pymatgen.io.vasp.outputs` (patched to read gamma-point only runs)
-  - display vectors associated with each atom (like magnetic moments), either from real 3-vector field, or from scalar field (up/down)
+  - display vectors associated with each atom (like magnetic moments), either from real 3-vector field, or from scalar field (up/down, can be colored by sign)
-  - display coordination polyhedra given atom type of center and bonds or cutoff to neighbors
+  - display coordination polyhedra given atom type of center, and either existing bonds or cutoff to neighbors
-  - display periodic images (or slice original image) within some (floating point) range of lattice coordinates
+  - display periodic images (or slice original image) along cell vectors within some (floating point) range of lattice coordinates

 ## Display
   - multiple configurations interpreted as trajectories (i.e. identical camera view)